Our Present Peril - Collapse - Ira Einhorn's Book Review

 When?
 Sooner than we think, if past earth perturbations are any indication, BUT in extreme non-linear systems no one can say much beyond: chaos is coming.

-Collapse, an excellent book by Jared Diamond while packed with information about past collapses of individual civilizations (mainly) and avoidance of such (not really his focus) appears almost quaint though his research is large, his honesty is not to be questioned and his heart and soul are in the right place.
+In light of the above, Collapse, an excellent book by Jared Diamond while packed with information about past collapses of individual civilizations (mainly) and avoidance of such (not really his focus) appears almost quaint though his research is large, his honesty is not to be questioned and his heart and soul are in the right place.

 Anyone attempting to deal with global warming must have an absolutely global focus.
 That is not possible given the present political situation on our planet.
 And the ultimate reason for our dilemma: our present focus on growth in economic activity as the only game worth playing.